atharvthakle/21-Days-Of-Code/21 Days Of Code/Day 02/Problem 5/README.md

 Explanation

-The watermelon weighing 8 kgs can be split in any of the following ways:
+The watermelon weighing 8 kgs can be split in any of the following ways :

-1) Pete: 2, Billy : 6
+1) Pete : 2, Billy : 6

-2) Pete: 4, Billy : 4
+2) Pete : 4, Billy : 4

-3) Pete: 6, Billy : 2
+3) Pete : 6, Billy : 2